 - Nationalism led to the development of the concept of the citizen rather than the subject.
 This would ultimately lead to the abolition of feudalism around the world.

-World War I and Industrial Revolution
+World War I and the Industrial Revolution

-World War 1 is widely considered to be the end of Second Industrial Revolution.
+World War 1 is widely considered to be the end of the Second Industrial Revolution.
 The ability to mass produce products to very high engineering standards meant that, from a military perspective, things would never be the same again.

 Technological development and their manufacture would be greatly accelerated throughout this period.
 New technologies like aircraft and tanks would be developed and built in huge numbers.